San Diego to Mexico

 Should you do the Tijuana border crossing by car?

 While you can cross the Tijuana border by car, crossing by foot is a lot easier and faster.
-Once you cross the border, you can rent a car in Tijuana to have more freedom and drive down the coast to visit places like Ensenada, Rosarito, and Valle de Guadalupe
+Once you cross the border, you can rent a car in Tijuana to have more freedom and drive down the coast to visit places like Ensenada, Rosarito, or go inland to check out Valle de Guadalupe, the most famous wine country in Mexico, where you can tour over 100 vineyards.

 That’s exactly what I did when I did my road trip in Baja Norte.
 As soon as crossed the border, I took an Uber to Tijuana Airport and rented my car with Avis.
 I paid $300 for 10 days during which I did a road trip.